MicrosoftDocs/visualstudio-docs/docs/data-tools/hierarchical-update.md

 By default, a `TableAdapterManager` class is generated when you create a dataset that contains related tables.
 To prevent the class from being generated, change the value of the `Hierarchical Update` property of the dataset to false.
 When you drag a table that has a relation onto the design surface of a Windows Form or WPF page, Visual Studio declares a member variable of the class.
 If you don't use databinding, you have to manually declare the variable.

-The `TableAdapterManager` class is not part of the .NET Framework.
+The `TableAdapterManager` class is not a .NET type.
 Therefore, you can't look it up in the documentation.
-It is created at design time as part of the dataset creation process.
+It's created at design time as part of the dataset creation process.

 The following are the frequently used methods and properties of the `TableAdapterManager` class: